wncc/learners-space/Python/Week 5/README.md

 Matplotlib has a procedural interface named the Pylab, which is designed to resemble MATLAB, a proprietary programming language developed by MathWorks.
 Matplotlib along with NumPy can be considered as the open source equivalent of MATLAB.

 Head on to this [link](https://heartbeat.fritz.ai/introduction-to-matplotlib-data-visualization-in-python-d9143287ae39) for an introduction to data visualisation with matplotlib in python.
 Another reference for a more quick recap is provided [here](https://towardsdatascience.com/introduction-to-matplotlib-in-python-5f5a9919991f).

+# GUI development in Python

+Python offers multiple options for developing GUI (Graphical User Interface).
+Most important are listed below-

+* **Tkinter** − Tkinter is the Python interface to the Tk GUI toolkit shipped with Python.
+We would look this option in detail.

+* **wxPython** − This is an open-source Python interface for wxWindows.
+Learn more [here](http://wxpython.org).

+* **JPython** − JPython is a Python port for Java which gives Python scripts seamless access to Java class libraries on the local machin.
+Learn more [here](http://www.jython.org).

+Out of all the GUI methods, tkinter is the most commonly used method.
+It is a standard Python interface to the Tk GUI toolkit shipped with Python.
+Python with tkinter is the fastest and easiest way to create the GUI applications.
+Tkinter provides a powerful object-oriented interface.

+Creating a GUI application using Tkinter is an easy task.
+All you need to do is perform the following steps −
+1. Import the Tkinter module.

+2. Create the GUI application main window.

+3. Add one or more of the above-mentioned widgets to the GUI application.

+4. Enter the main event loop to take action against each event triggered by the user.

+Head over to this [tutorial](https://www.geeksforgeeks.org/python-tkinter-tutorial/) to learn more about tkinter.
+You can also refer
+[this](https://www.javatpoint.com/python-tkinter) for a comprehensive overview of all UI widgets.

+For those prefering video tutorials [here](https://www.youtube.com/watch?v=VMP1oQOxfM0) is a good source to refer to.
+It is recommended to follow the video along with hands-on code writing and testing.